£13.50 – £21.00

 Rigevidon is known as a combined oral contraceptive.
 It is used to prevent pregnancy when taken as directed.
 Rigevidon tablets contain a combination of Norgestimate and Ethinylestradiol.
 You can buy Rigevidon online now from e-Surgery.

 Read upWhat is Rigevidon?
 How do you take Rigevidon?
 Side effects of Rigevidon?
 Interactions with alcohol and food?
 Any interactions with other drugs?
 Is there any reason why I would not be able to take Rigevidon?
 Why should I take Rigevidon?
 Missed pill?

 What is Rigevidon?

-Rigevidon is a combined oral contraceptive, which is often called the pill.
+Rigevidon is a combined oral contraceptive, which is often referred to as the pill.

-contraceptive pill Rigevidon, contains oestrogen, and a progestogen, lovonorgestrel in a low dose.
+The contraceptive pill Rigevidon, contains synthetic versions of the naturally occurring oestrogen, and progestogen in a low dose.